How does the new Michigan car insurance law limit attendant care benefits?

 Unfortunately, this is not specifically addressed by the new Michigan car insurance law.
 In part, it is because the bill was rushed through the Legislative process and, in part, because it is just very poorly written and remains vague in many crucial areas.

 If I had to give my legal opinion right now (and on June 13th, I will be addressing this very question along with other issues as part of a No-Fault law seminar for the Michigan Association for Justice), I would say that the new Michigan car insurance law, as it relates to attendant care, takes effect July 2, 2021.
-At that time attendant care also becomes retroactive, meaning that any catastrophically injured auto accident victim in Michigan who is currently requiring more than 56 hours per week of in-home, family-provided attendant care will see the insurance company on July 2, 2021 only pay for 56 hours of in-home, family-provided attendant care a week.
+At that time I expect that auto insurance companies will attempt to apply it retroactively, meaning that any catastrophically injured auto accident victim in Michigan who is currently requiring more than 56 hours per week of in-home, family-provided care will see the insurance company on July 2, 2021 insist on only paying for 56 hours of in-home, family-provided attendant care a week.

 Ultimately, this will need to get finally resolved through litigation.
-Making a law like this retroactive raises constitutional questions that will only finally be resolved through the courts.
-There are many important legal principles that will come into play in determining whether the new attendant care limitation applies retroactively or prospectively only to car accident injury victims whose policies were issued after the new law took effect.
+Trying to apply a law like this retroactively raises legal and constitutional questions that will likely require resolution by the courts.
+There are many important legal principles that will come into play in determining whether the new limitation applies retroactively or prospectively only to car accident injury victims whose policies were issued after the new law took effect.

 Those principles include the following, which were acknowledged and discussed in the Michigan Supreme Court’s 2014 ruling in LaFontaine Saline, Inc., vs. Chrysler Group, LLC (#146722, June 10, 2014):